 Here’s how ya do it:

-- With a scissors, cut away the excess fabric from the gift tag.
+With a scissors, cut away the excess fabric from the coaster.

 If you’re in need of a quick gift idea for Mother’s Day, a birthday, or just need a cool hostess gift.
 Then you’ve come to the right blog.
 Wrap some old book pages around a mason jar, secure it with twine, add grocery store flowers and you’re done!
 Mind you, I don’t go around destroying books, however, the pages I used were from an out-of-date encyclopedia that I annihilated when I was a child.
 Naughty, naughty.